By Nick Sellars, Group Managing Director

 There is no doubt that the Government’s furlough scheme and other similar initiatives will have helped many businesses to stave off execution.
 However, such assistance may prevent businesses getting back to normal quickly as some become comfortable with that respite.
 Time will tell.

-As a provider of working capital we need to make sure that we are available at all times to ensure our clients have the right amounts of cash to keep them afloat, and to answer any queries or try and assist with any problems they may have in getting through this period.
+As, among many things an invoice finance provider, providing of working capital we need to make sure that we are available at all times to ensure our clients have the right amounts of cash to keep them afloat, and to answer any queries or try and assist with any problems they may have in getting through this period.
 I believe we have done a great job in assisting and doing the right thing.
 This has meant funding outside our normal guidelines by understanding what our clients’ businesses are facing during this period.
 It hasn’t helped that capacity and risk appetite in the Credit insurance market has been severely curtailed, particularly in the retail and construction sectors.
 This capacity has a direct effect on the amount of funding we can make available against the debt owed from clients’ customers, so we have to perform a fine balancing act in servicing our clients’ needs, whilst not being overexposed ourselves.

 The overriding factor in achieving success or even effectiveness during this crisis is great communication.
 It is using the phone and the various video conferencing technology to ensure we speak to each other individually and in groups as staff, and we do the same with our clients, our introducers and our counterparties.
 I think we, as well as many others, have really upped our game in this respect, and those businesses set up to provide good customer service should have done well in the circumstances.